Sustainable Development Goals

 - Argentina: PAGE facilitated the participation of a tripartite delegation of key decision makers from the government, trade unions and the business sector in two online ITC-ILO training courses on “Green Jobs for Sustainable Development” and “Managing Just Transition Policies”.
 Following the training courses, PAGE coordinated a joint presentation in June 2020 from participants, which highlighted the need for a Just Transition in Argentina and presented a draft National Strategy for Just Transition.

 - PAGE Global Work: Adapting existing modules, PAGE partner agencies jointly launched a global learning campaign ‘Learning for a Green Recovery’ to foster green and inclusive economic recoveries from the COVID-19 crisis.
 Through UN CC:Learn, six courses are being offered addressing key policy issues central to the green recovery.
 Furthermore, PAGE developed a global podcast series, engaging speakers both within and outside the UN system, aimed at informing the public debate on matters related to inclusive green economic recovery moving forward from the COVID-19 pandemic.
-Launched in November 2020, this project will carry through the course of 2021.

 Achieve gender equality and empower all women and girls